 Welcome!

-I am a Ph.D. candidate in Economics at the University at Buffalo, State University of New York, and currently a job market candidate.
+I obtained my PhD from the University at Buffalo, SUNY, in 2025.
 My primary research interests lie in international trade, applied econometrics, and micro-econometrics.
-My work explores how trade liberalization, particularly Regional Trade Agreements shape key economic outcomes, including trade growth, welfare distribution, and labor market dynamics.
-I employ a combination of structural and empirical gravity models to better understand the broader implications of global and regional economic integration.
-I am passionate about teaching economics and creating collaborative, engaging learning environments.
-With experience leading undergraduate and graduate courses and a strong foundation in data-driven analysis, I help students connect economic theory to real-world applications across topics like econometrics, statistics, causal inference, time series, and international trade.
+My work explores how trade liberalization, particularly Regional Trade Agreements, shape economic outcomes, including trade growth, welfare distribution, and labor market dynamics.
+I employ a combination of structural and empirical gravity models to understand the broader implications of global and regional economic integration.
+I am passionate about teaching economics and economics-related courses.
+With experience leading undergraduate and graduate courses and a strong foundation in data-driven analysis, I help students connect economic principles to real-world applications across topics such as econometrics, statistics, causal inference, time series, and international trade.

 CV [Link]